top of page

 After buying a house and a car, hearing aids might be the most expensive investment in someone's lifetime.
 Here are my suggestions on how to safeguard your hearing aids:

 • Extended warranty - Make sure you purchase your hearing aids from a clinic that gives you a 5-year warranty.
-This is an extended manufacturer's warranty, and often, only local independent audiologists can offer you.
+This is an extended manufacturer's warranty, and often, only local independent audiologists can offer it to you.

 • Hearing aid insurance - Get your hearing aids and an insurance policy.
 You can put them under Personal Belongings in your home insurance policy.
 Suggest giving your insurance company a call.
 More tips on hearing aid insurance are on this page.